SkyCryptWebsite/SkyCrypt/README.md

 <p align="center"><img width="480px" height="192px" src="public/resources/img/logo.png"></p>
 <h1 align="center">A beautiful SkyBlock stats website 🌹</h1>

-This project allows you to share your SkyBlock profile with other players with a beautiful overview of your Stats, Skills, Armor, Weapons and Accessories.
+This project allows you to share your SkyBlock profile with other players with a quick overview of your Stats, Skills, Armor, Weapons and Accessories.

 **Website**: https://sky.lea.moe/